775182652/emotion/README.md

 * The images with numbers from 9981.jpg to 11377.jpg are from the IFlytek Advertising Image Classification Competition, released in 2021, without corresponding URL are provided in file naming dataF.

-## Run the code
-* LLAVAcaption.py is responsible for extracting captions from images.
-* LLAVACot_1_cn.py is responsible for getting Chain of thought prompt result.
-* code.py is the completes the training and testing process